MarceloGh05t/canvas-plugin-construct2/README.md

 # canvas-plugin-construct2
-Adicionei funções através do js dentro prototype js no plugin canvas do R0J0hound para a engine construct2.
+Adicionei funções através do js dentro prototype js no plugin canvas do R0J0hound para a engine construct 2.

 Ações incluídas no Plugin: